KIDS & BABIES

 Yet, for the healthy development of your little one, an unblocked nose is essential.
 That’s because babies tend to breathe through their nose – so when it’s blocked, they have trouble breathing, which leads to frustration.
 An unblocked nose is also important during feeding as your little boy or girl naturally then needs to breathe through their nose.
 If the nose is blocked, your baby becomes irritated, which can make mum irritated.

-The moist air is breathed in and helps to loosen up the mucus in baby’s nasal cavity.
+The moist air is breathed in and helps to loosen up the mucus in the baby's nasal cavity.
 To add humidity to the nursery, set up a vaporiser when your little one is sleeping and during play time.

 Like humidity, the warmth from the bath helps to loosen up the blockage in the nose.
 Perhaps your baby enjoys baths, in which case the activity will make him/her happier too.